 Need inspiration?
 Try these encounters with wildlife in Antarctica

-If you can travel to the departure port of Ushuaia or Punta Arenas at short notice (usually a week or so), and you’re happy to accept any itinerary at any time of the season, we think you’re almost sure to get a deal.
+If you can travel to Ushuaia or Punta Arenas at short notice (usually a week or so), and you’re happy to accept any itinerary at any time of the season, we think you’re almost sure to get a deal.

 Make contact with the tour agencies